Please read through these frequently asked questions about the JET Program and specific sections on how to apply.

 Can I send transcripts separately?

-It is very strongly preferred that all applicants submit complete applications in order to minimize processing time and reduce the risk of application materials becoming lost or misplaced.
+It is very strongly preferred that applicants submit all documents through the online application portal.
 If your university registrar will not release official transcripts to students, you may have official transcripts sent directly to the JET Program Office at the Embassy of Japan in Washington, D.C.
-They will be held on file here until they can be united with your application packet.
-Due to the volume of materials being received during the application period, we recommend that you include your transcripts in your application document set.
+When received, they will be associated with the proper application.
+Please upload a PDF document to the transcript section of the portal explaining the circumstances.

 I took college/university classes/AP/IB credit as a high school student.
 Do I need to provide the transcripts?

-Credits earned through AP Exams or International Baccalaureate programs do not require additional proof.
-College courses taken as a high school student do not need to be documented.
-However, please make sure that if these appear as transfer credit on your transcripts that it is clear that they were taken during your high school (e.g. showing a date prior to your stated high school graduation date).
+We do not require additional proof for credits earned through AP Exams, International Baccalaureate programs, or college courses taken as a high school student.
+However, if these appear as transfer credits on your transcripts, please make it clear that they were taken during your high school (e.g. showing a date prior to your stated high school graduation date).
 If there is not a clear date on the credits earned in high school, they might be construed as transferred credit from a college and cause your application to be considered incomplete.

 Should I list my study abroad experience under Education History or International/Intercultural Experience?